Warren Buffett resigns from Gates Foundation | Headlines

 Warren Buffett resigns from Gates Foundation

 The Bill and Melinda Gates Foundation has said that it is not investigating the allegations in the media, as the reported incident involving one of the worlds largest, most influential nonprofits was made by an anonymous former employee.
-And Buffett, now 90, has begun stepping away from his leadership role at Berkshire Hathaway.
+Buffett, now 90, has in recent years resigned from all other corporate boards outside of Berkshire Hathaway, but he has said he has no plans to step down from his role as CEO of Berkshire.

 Warren Buffett is resigning as a trustee from the Bill and Melinda Gates Foundation.

 “For years I have been a trustee – an inactive trustee at that – of only one recipient of my funds, the Bill and Melinda Gates Foundation (BMG).
 I am now resigning from that post, just as I have done at all corporate boards other than Berkshire's,” Buffett said in a prepared statement Wednesday.
 “The CEO of BMG is Mark Suzman, an outstanding recent selection who has my full support.
 My goals are 100 per cent in sync with those of the foundation, and my physical participation is in no way needed to achieve these goals.”
 Buffett, the chairman and chief executive of Berkshire Hathaway, also said Wednesday that he is halfway to reaching his goal of giving away the entirety of his shares in the conglomerate, and that he's making another USD 4.1 billion in donations.
-Buffet gave no reason for stepping down from the Gates Foundation, but questions have been raised about the structure of its leadership after reports of Bill Gates' behavior in the workplace.
-Board members at Microsoft Corp. made a decision in 2020 that it wasn't appropriate Gates, the company's co-founder, to sit on its board as they investigated the billionaire's prior romantic relationship with a female Microsoft employee that was deemed inappropriate.
+Buffett gave no reason for stepping down from the Gates Foundation, but questions have been raised about the structure of its leadership after reports of Bill Gates' behavior in the workplace.
+It was recently revealed that board members at Microsoft Corp. made a decision in 2020 that it wasn't appropriate for Gates, the company's co-founder, to sit on its board as they investigated the billionaire's prior romantic relationship with a female Microsoft employee that was deemed inappropriate.
 The Bill and Melinda Gates Foundation has said that it is not investigating the allegations in the media, as the reported incident involving one of the world's largest, most influential nonprofits was made by “an anonymous former employee.”
-And Buffett, now 90, has begun stepping away from his leadership role at Berkshire Hathaway.
-This year, he said that he would step down as CEO of the sprawling company.
+Buffett, now 90, has in recent years resigned from all other corporate boards outside of Berkshire Hathaway, but he has said he has no plans to step down from his role as CEO of Berkshire.
+Earlier this year, Berkshire identified the executive who will one day take over as the company's CEO when Buffett is gone, but he isn't retiring.

 Buffett said Wednesday while he still loves his job, “I'm clearly playing in a game that, for me, has moved past the fourth quarter and into overtime.”